zhuole1025/zhuole1025.github.io/index.md

 ## News

 - **[May 2024]** Our paper about protein understanding using LLMs is accepted to ACL 2024!
-- **[May 2024]** Follow our latest work: "Lumina-T2X: Transforming Text into Any Modality, Resolution, and Duration via Flow-based Large Diffusion Transformers."
-We open source the next generation of generative models using flow matching and diffusion transformer!
+- **[May 2024]** Check out our Lumina series of papers, the next generation of generative models including flow-based models, autoregressive models, and more on the way!
 - **[Dec.
 2023]** I am honored to receive the 2023 SenseTime Scholarship, which is awarded to 30 Chinese undergraduate students in the field of AI!
 - **[Sep.
 2023]** Our benchmark paper about music representation learning is accepted to NeurIPS 2023!
 - **[Jul.
 2023]** Our paper about music driven dance generation is accepted to ACM MM 2023 as an oral presentation!